ckc9759/CTF_resources/STEGO/Steganography.md

 `Tweakpng` - It is used to modify the height and width of IHDR in png images.

 `Tesseract` - It is used to list all the words in an image.

+`Convert abc.gif %02D.png` - Converts gif to all png frames and saves them.